Devessier/xstate-talk/slides.md

 - Application logic is centralized and kept apart from implementation details
 - Application logic is easier to understand, and even more with visual tools
 - The logic is predictable; only what has been defined in the machine can occur
-- Non-developers can understand the code – and even participate to it
+- Non-developers can understand the code – and even participate to it!

 </div>